rem422/todo-app/README.md

 📈 Deployment

-    🟢 Frontend deployed to Netlify
+    🟢 Frontend deployed to Render

     🔵 Backend deployed to Render